opeolluwa/backend-for-humans/src/module_4/index.md

 In the last module we talked briefly about Operating system, the house keeper, remember?

-In this module we'll pray the role of an hacker!
+In this module we'll play the role of an hacker!
 I hope you find it exciting as I do!
-We'll learn shell scripting
+We'll be learning shell scripting

 ## Learning expectation